• Skip to primary navigation

 Almond flour banana cranberry muffins Cleveland Cooking

-Why You Will Love This Recipe
+Why You Will Love These Almond Flour Banana Cranberry Muffins

-Ingredients for Almond Flour Muffins
+Ingredients for Banana Cranberry Muffins

-How to Make the Muffins
+How to Make the Banana Muffins With Dried Cranberries

 1. Preheat your oven to 350°F (175°C).
 Line a standard muffin tin with paper liners to prevent sticking.